Kfar Sirkin: History

 Kfar Sirkin was founded in 1936 and was named for the Zionist leader Nachman Syrkin.
-It served as a Jewish stronghold during the 1936–1939 Arab revolt in Palestine, with the Haganah using the village to fight off attacking Arab forces and to store weapons which were illegal under the British Mandate rule of the time.
+It served as a Jewish stronghold during the 1936–1939 Arab revolt in Palestine, with the Haganah using the village to attack Palestinian forces and to store weapons which were illegal under the British Mandate rule of the time.

 In the early 1940s the British set up a military camp (Camp Sirkin) and an airfield (RAF Sirkin) northwest of the village, which were then used by the IDF after their withdrawal in 1948.
 The IAF Flight Academy was first operated at Sirkin IAF Base until 1955, when it moved to Tel Nof Airbase.

 Today, the village is agricultural and all IAF facilities were abandoned and demolished, but the former airbase is still visible from the air (2024).